 Reward good work.
 This goes a step beyond providing feedback.
-If your employee or team works extra hard on a project or produces exceptional results, make sure to reward the high-quality work with a lunch out or a small token of appreciation.
+If your employee or team works extra hard on a project or produces exceptional results, reward the high-quality work with a lunch out or other small tokens of recognition.

 Create a culture of collaboration.
 Encourage everyone to be generous with praise and recognize each other’s good work.
 Feeling part of a team that’s collaborative and supportive of one another is much more conducive to high employee morale than in a cut-throat environment.

 Trust your employees.
 Employees want to feel like they’re adults who are trusted to get their work done.
 Constantly checking in on their progress or questioning their vacation days is a surefire way to cause resentment.
-Instead, if your responsible employee needs to take a day off, approve it without hesitation and know that they’ll finish their project when they’re back.
+Instead, if your responsible employee needs to take a day off, approve it without hesitation and know they’ll finish their project when they’re back.

 Be supportive of goals.
-No matter if you’re a manager or a peer – make it clear that you’re there to support your employee’s goals.
-Whether it’s by providing learning opportunities or serving as an advocate, feeling supported by the company is healthy for employee morale.
+Whether you’re a manager or a peer – make it clear that you’re there to support your employee’s goals.
+Whether by providing learning opportunities or serving as an advocate, feeling supported by the company is healthy for employee morale.

 Provide autonomy.
 If your employee consistently produces high-quality work, encourage them to take creative risks and spearhead challenging projects.
 This is a great way to empower them to really take ownership of their work.

 While focusing on the big picture of employee engagement is tempting, don’t forget that employee morale is a piece of the puzzle.
-If you’re interested in learning how Culture Amp can help you track employee engagement at your company, be sure to request a personalized demo below.
+If you’re interested in learning how Culture Amp can help you track employee engagement at your company, request a personalized demo below.